arielherself/espresso/README.md

 ## Chipping at Nvidia’s bottom line

-Nvidia, one of the [world’s leading chip companies](https://te.arielherself.xyz/business/2021/08/01/will-nvidias-huge-bet-on-artificial-intelligence-chips-pay-off), reports its financial results on Wednesday.
-They will be dire.
-So bad, in fact, that the firm offered a preview earlier this month, hoping to dampen the shock to the markets.
-The Californian company said it expected to book revenues of $6.7bn in the second financial quarter ended in July, down by 19% from the same period last year and 17% lower than the $8.1bn it had forecast in May.
+Nvidia, one of the world’s [leading chip companies](https://te.arielherself.xyz/business/2021/08/01/will-nvidias-huge-bet-on-artificial-intelligence-chips-pay-off), released its financial results on Wednesday.
+As expected, they are grim (the firm even offered a preview earlier this month, hoping to dampen the shock to the markets).
+The Californian company reported revenues of $6.7bn in the second financial quarter ended in July, up just 3% from a year ago and down by 19% from the previous quarter.
+The figure is 17% lower than the $8.1bn Nvidia had forecast in May.

 The culprit is weaker post-pandemic demand for electronics, especially high-end gaming systems, for which Nvidia supplies powerful graphics chips.
 Many of those cards had also been used to mine cryptocurrencies, and the [crypto meltdown](https://te.arielherself.xyz/finance-and-economics/2022/05/12/the-crypto-infrastructure-cracks) has sapped demand here, too.
 Nvidia’s rivals—[Intel](https://te.arielherself.xyz/business/intels-turnaround-and-the-future-of-chipmaking/21804288), Qualcomm and AMD—have also missed revenue forecasts.
 On his earnings call Jensen Huang, Nvidia’s CEO, will be trying hard to show investors a path back to growth.